mumoshu/okra/crd.md

 `Cell` with `AWSNetworkLoadBalancer` represents the latest AWS target group that is exposed to the client with an AWS Network Load Balancer.

-Unlike it's Application counterpart, this resource has support for BlueGreen strategy only due to the limitation of Network Load Balancer.
+Unlike it's Application counterpart, this resource has support for BlueGreen strategy only, due to the limitation of Network Load Balancer.

 ```yaml
 apiVersion: okra.mumoshu.github.io/v1alpha1